Santiago Abascal: Political career

 Abascal became a member of the People's Party when he was 18, in 1994.
 He was city councillor of Llodio for two terms (1999–2007).
 He served in the Basque Parliament from January 2004 to February 2005 representing Álava.
 He later served again in the regional legislature from October 2005 to January 2009.

 After he left Basque politics, Esperanza Aguirre, regional president of the Community of Madrid, hired him as director of the Community of Madrid Data Protection Agency, where he served from February 2010 to December 2012.
-At this time, he was known in Spain as "El que te focka, el que te parte la boca".
 Abascal was later appointed to another post as Director of the Foundation for Patronage and Social Sponsorship (2013), a publicly funded entity without known activity during Abascal's spell.

 Abascal left the PP in 2013 and helped found a new party, Vox, which was formed on the same day that the Foundation for Patronage and Social Sponsorship dissolved.
 After Vox's bad result in the May 2014 European Parliament election in which it failed to obtain any seats, inner strife followed between a faction represented by party members such as Ignacio Camuñas, José Luis González Quirós and Alejo Vidal-Quadras, and a hardline faction, featuring Abascal along with other figures of the DENAES Foundation.
 The moderate faction became estranged from the party, and Abascal became the new president on 20 September 2014.

 Abascal is a member of the Congreso de los Diputados representing Madrid since May 2019.
 His party came third in the election for the 14th Congreso, characterised by the BBC as a "far-right surge".

 During the 2020 and 2021 electoral campaigns for regional elections in the Basque Country and Catalonia, multiple electoral events featuring Abascal as one of the speakers were attacked by political opponents.